BITQiKangK/SemaSystem/README.md

 ```

 ### Datasets
-We use datasets from bird benchmark **Train Set**, which you can get from https://bird-bench.github.io/.
+We use datasets from the bird benchmark **Train Set**, which you can get from https://bird-bench.github.io/.
-We transform sqlite format of datasets to duckdb format, which make it more compatible with Sema and Flock.
+We transform the SQLite format of datasets to the DuckDB format, which makes it more compatible with Sema and Flock.
 For lotus, we transform them into parquet.

 ### Running Experiments